mariaclarafrisoni/Project-KE4H/methodology.md

 # Methodology

 In this section, we describe the steps taken to build our project.
-The main goal was to extract meaningful cultural heritage data using semantic web technologies and to enrich it through the use of [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).
+The main goal was to extract meaningful cultural heritage data using semantic web technologies and to enrich it through the use of [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).

 We decided to focus on **castles** because they represent a fascinating and well-documented part of Italian cultural heritage, and offered an interesting variety of data to explore and visualize.